-Application of the basic cooking methods and theories on meats, poultry, fish and shellfish, vegetables, grains and pasta; as well as the preparation of classical stocks, sauces and soups.
-Emphasis is placed on the classical methods as well as an introduction to other regional applications.
+Application of the basic cooking methods and theories on meats, poultry, fish and shellfish, vegetables, grains and pasta; as well as an introduction to other regional applications.
 Included is the formulation of recipe detail and cost cards as well as establishing food cost percentages and its importance.

-FPM 2301 - Food Preparation Training II - Baking
+FPM 2301 - Food Preparation Management II: Baking (1-4) Credit: 3